Xylem Inc. (XYL) Shares Up Despite Recent Market Volatility

-Xylem Inc. (NYSE: XYL)’s stock price has increased by 0.89 compared to its previous closing price of 97.65.
-However, the company has seen a fall of -1.38% in its stock price over the last five trading days.
+Xylem Inc. (NYSE: XYL)’s stock price has increased by 0.56 compared to its previous closing price of 99.41.
+However, the company has seen a gain of 1.47% in its stock price over the last five trading days.
 Barron’s reported on 02/01/23 that Xylem Is a Water Stock to Buy Now

 Is It Worth Investing in Xylem Inc. (NYSE: XYL) Right Now?